 To create interest and knowledge about the various tasks a laboratory veterinary has.
 We will look at the career opportunities a vet have within laboratory animals and teach the students to start thinking critical and ethical like a real scientist.
 To increse the student's skills in practical handling and simple methods (like blood tests and injection methods) and surgical methods (like OVHV and tooth pull) of rabbit, rat and mice.
 Aswell as get to know these species as laboratory animals, we would like to have a closer look at them as pets.

-The teaching in the differentiation year in aquatic medicine will provide students with in-depth theoretical and practical knowledge about infectious diseases in farmed salmon, the diagnosis of these, principles about prevention by vaccination and the underlying immunological mechanisms and importance of nutrition for fish health.
+The teaching in the differentiation year in aquatic medicine will provide students with in-depth theoretical and practical knowledge about infectious diseases in farmed salmon, the diagnosis of these, principles about prevention by vaccination and the underlying immunological mechanisms, importance of nutrition for good fish health, criteria for good water quality and how this is documented / analysed both in flow-through and recycling plants and the connection between water quality and fish health.

 Provide an overview of the importance of nutrition for good fish health (with emphasis on salmonids).